Geordie-R/nodescripts/README.md

  ```

-<ol><li>Copy and paste the code above into your putty window or command prompt</li>
+<ol><li>Copy and paste the code above into your favourite text editor like notepad</li>
-  <li>Change the parameters at the top in the parameters section.
+  <li>Then change the parameters at the top of the text document in the parameters section.
 Change

    ```
    export REMME_CORE_RELEASE=0.7.0-alpha